-By 2019, tensions between the United States and Iran increasingly played out in invisible cyberspace.
+By 2020, tensions between the United States and Iran increasingly played out in invisible cyberspace.
 Both governments acknowledged that cyberattacks were central to their strategies.
-The scope was unknown, but cyberspace has turned into a near-unrestricted war zone.
+The scope was unknown, but cyberspace has turned into a virtual battlefield.
 Cyber offered an alternative to kinetic military action that could lead to full-scale war – which both Washington and Tehran sought to avoid.

 U.S. cyberwarfare specialists training at the Warfield Air National Guard Base in Maryland

 Mousavi claimed that the attacks had failed or been “repulsed by our defense systems and the cyber incident response teams.”
 Iran has nonetheless vowed retaliation for the “illegal and criminal order and for proving the U.S. government’s liability,” Mousavi said.
 “We reserve the right to legitimate defense and proportional and appropriate response to the aggression and harm against our country in the face of cyber and non-cyber attacks.”
 The Islamic Republic will “employ any tool to defend ourselves,” including cyber and “other weaponry.”
 The scope of the attacks “is a worrying issue for the entire world, and the international community must give an appropriate response to it,” he added.

 Sustained U.S. cyber activities against Iran are widely traced to a covert campaign code-named Operation Olympic Games.
 Started in 2006 under the Bush administration, the program targeted Iranian nuclear capabilities.
 President Obama expanded Olympic Games to include the use of offensive cyber weapons against Iran’s nuclear enrichment facilities.
 In 2010, the Stuxnet virus, allegedly designed by the United States and Israel, seriously damaged the Natanz uranium enrichment facility.